Manifesto · GeoClear

 Sovereign Trust, the publication where I’ll keep writing about this.

 The format is Strategic Briefings: short, deliberate posts on what verifiable infrastructure looks like in practice.
 Some posts will be technical (verification material, trust anchors, rotation cadence) at a high level.
 Some will be philosophical (the Explainable Machine series).
-Some will be field notes from building production operational-receipt infrastructure at scale.
+Some will be field notes from building production operational-evidence infrastructure, local verification, customer-held evidence, and agentic workflow governance at scale.

 If you’ve followed me on Medium, the Substack is the next chapter.
 The empirical pieces (benchmarks, evaluations) stay there; the ongoing thesis moves to Sovereign Trust.

 Stop trusting black-box logs.
-Start holding the proof.
+Start holding the record.

 Shailesh